Scorpions (band): Commercial success (1978–1992)

 Gaining in popularity from the success of Blackout, the Scorpions performed to over 375,000 fans on Day 2 at the three-day US Festival concert held in San Bernardino, California during Memorial Day Weekend of 1983.
 The concert was aired live on MTV, giving the band wide exposure in a live show.

 The 1984 album Love at First Sting cemented the Scorpions' status as an internationally popular band.
 Propelled by the single "Rock You Like a Hurricane", Love at First Sting climbed the charts and went double platinum in the USA a few months after its release.

 MTV gave the album's videos "Rock You Like a Hurricane", "I'm Leaving You", "Big City Nights", and the power ballad "Still Loving You" significant airplay, greatly contributing to the album's success.
-The channel even supplied Scorpions with the nickname "The Ambassadors of Rock", to the chagrin of industry insiders who recognized the executive influence behind the scenes.
-Rolling Stone magazine named them "The Heroes of Heavy Metal".
+The channel even supplied the Scorpions with the nickname "the Ambassadors of Rock", to the chagrin of industry insiders who recognized the executive influence behind the scenes.
+Rolling Stone magazine named them "the Heroes of Heavy Metal".

 The band toured extensively behind Love at First Sting and released their second live album, World Wide Live in 1985.
 Recorded over a year-long world tour and released at the height of their popularity, the album was another success for the band, peaking at No. 14 in the charts in the US and at No. 18 in the UK.

 After their extensive world tours, the band finally returned to the studio, to record Savage Amusement.
 Released in 1988, four years after their previous studio album, Savage Amusement represented a more polished and mature sound similar to the style Def Leppard had found success with.
 The album sold well but was considered somewhat of a critical disappointment.
 However, British rock and metal magazine Kerrang! did award the album five K's out of five.